colorlessenergy/colorlessenergy.github.io/_projects/kube.md

 The first problem I faced was understanding how to animate HTML with CSS.
 I had to figure what I wanted to do first then went on google and looked up everything I needed help with.

-The second problem i faced was having to understand the how to use owl carousel
+The second problem I faced was having to understand the how to use owl carousel.
+The docs were good enough to be able to find what I needed.
+I had to experiment a lot to get what I wanted.
-* reading docs